djeada/Linux-Notes/notes/file_system.md

 Several types of file systems can be used on Linux systems, each designed with specific use-cases and features:

-1. **`ext2` (Second Extended Filesystem)** is one of the first file systems specifically designed for Linux.
-It is simple and efficient but lacks advanced features like journaling or encryption.
+- The **ext2** (Second Extended Filesystem) is among the first file systems crafted specifically for Linux, and while it is **efficient**, it lacks advanced features like journaling or encryption.
-2. **`ext3` (Third Extended Filesystem)** is an improved version of `ext2` with added support for journaling, which helps protect against data loss by keeping a log of changes that are yet to be committed to the file system.
+- An improved version of ext2, **ext3** (Third Extended Filesystem), includes support for **journaling**, which helps protect against data loss by maintaining a log of changes that are yet to be committed to the file system.
-3. **`ext4` (Fourth Extended Filesystem)** is currently the default Linux file system.
-It supports larger file sizes and file systems, has improved performance and reliability, and includes features like delayed allocation and journal checksumming.
+- Currently the default Linux file system, **ext4** (Fourth Extended Filesystem) supports larger file sizes and file systems, provides **improved** performance and reliability, and includes features such as delayed allocation and journal checksumming.
-4. **`JFS` (Journaled File System)** was originally developed by IBM for its own operating systems.
-It is designed to handle large file systems efficiently and features journaling.
+- Originally developed by IBM, the **JFS** (Journaled File System) is optimized to **handle** large file systems efficiently and includes journaling capabilities.
-5. **`NFS` (Network File System)** is not a file system for storing data on disk but rather a protocol that allows a system to access files over a network as if they were on its local hard drive.
+- The **NFS** (Network File System) is not a traditional file system but rather a protocol that allows a system to **access** files over a network as though they were on its local hard drive.
-6. **`VFS` (Virtual File System)** is a software layer in the kernel that provides a common interface to various file systems, allowing the operating system to access and manage different types of file systems uniformly.
+- Serving as a software layer in the kernel, the **VFS** (Virtual File System) provides a common **interface** to various file systems, enabling the operating system to uniformly access and manage different types of file systems.
-7. **`FAT` (File Allocation Table)** is an old and simple file system common on removable storage devices and used by most operating systems, making it a good choice for interoperability.
+- The **FAT** (File Allocation Table) system is simple and widely used, particularly on removable storage devices, making it a **suitable** choice for interoperability across various operating systems.
-8. **`NTFS` (New Technology File System)** is the standard file system of Windows NT and its later versions, such as Windows 2000, XP, Server 2003, Server 2008, Vista, and 7.
-It can be accessed on Linux but is not native, so it may lack full functionality.
+- A standard for Windows NT and its later versions, **NTFS** (New Technology File System) can be **accessed** on Linux but is not native, which may result in a lack of full functionality.
-9. **`ReiserFS` (Reiser File System)** is a general-purpose, journaled computer file system known for good performance and reliability.
-It efficiently handles a large number of small files and is often used on servers.
+- Known for its strong performance and reliability, **ReiserFS** (Reiser File System) is a general-purpose, journaled file system that efficiently **handles** large numbers of small files, making it a popular choice on servers.
-10. **`Btrfs` (B-tree File System)** is a copy-on-write (CoW) file system for Linux aimed at implementing advanced features with a focus on fault tolerance, repair, and easy administration.
-It provides features like snapshots, subvolumes, and built-in RAID.
+- The **Btrfs** (B-tree File System) is a copy-on-write (CoW) file system for Linux, designed to provide **advanced** features focused on fault tolerance, repair, and simplified administration, with capabilities like snapshots, subvolumes, and built-in RAID.
-11. **`XFS`** is a high-performance journaling file system created by Silicon Graphics, Inc. It is particularly proficient at parallel I/O, making it a good choice for applications that involve large files and require high-performance I/O.
+- Developed by Silicon Graphics, Inc., **XFS** is a high-performance, **journaling** file system that excels at parallel I/O, making it particularly effective for applications involving large files that require high-performance I/O operations.

 | Category                     | ext2                       | ext3                        | ext4                        | JFS                        | NFS                        | VFS                        | FAT                        | NTFS                       | ReiserFS                   | Btrfs                      | XFS                        |
 |------------------------------|----------------------------|-----------------------------|-----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|----------------------------|